kernelorg-mirror/linux_kernel_git_zab_rpdfs-progs/docs/development.md

 This is for userspace implementations of kernel interfaces.
-This both lets us use reasonably stand-alone kernel interfaces (list.h) in userspace as well as share ngnfs code with the kernel module by providing implementations of more complicated runtime services (RCU hash tables, work queues).
+This both lets us use reasonably stand-alone kernel interfaces (list.h) in userspace as well as share rpdfs code with the kernel module by providing implementations of more complicated runtime services (RCU hash tables, work queues).